What is Measured?

 TABLE 1 - WHAT DO THE PROTECTING MINORITY INVESTORS INDICATORS MEASURE?

 Doing Business measures the protection of minority investors from conflicts of interest through one set of indicators and shareholders’ rights in corporate governance through another (table 1).
 The data come from a questionnaire administered to corporate and securities lawyers and are based on securities regulations, company laws, civil procedure codes and court rules of evidence.
-The ranking of economies on the strength of minority investor protections is determined by sorting their distance to frontier scores for protecting minority investors.
-These scores are the simple average of the distance to frontier scores for the extent of conflict of interest regulation index and the extent of shareholder governance index (figure 1).
+The ranking of economies on the strength of minority investor protections is determined by sorting their scores for protecting minority investors.
+These scores are the simple average of the scores for the extent of conflict of interest regulation index and the extent of shareholder governance index.

 FIGURE 1 - HOW WELL ARE MINORITY SHAREHOLDERS PROTECTED FROM CONFLICTS OF INTEREST?